 Pontypridd is famous for its old bridge, which was, when built, the longest single spanning bridge in Europe.
 The bridge was built by William Edwards (1719-1789).
 He was a Welsh Methodist minister who also practised as an architect and bridge engineer.

-Ponty’s Old Bridge was his most famous creation, built between 1746 and 1754 it was so long (45m / 140 feet span) that it took three/four attempts to get it right.
+Ponty’s Old Bridge was his most famous creation, built between 1746 and 1754 it was so long (45m / 140 feet span) that it took four attempts to get it right.

-The first, a wooden bridge was washed away by floods, the second and third, of stone, collapsed during construction because of their weight.
+The first, a wooden bridge was washed away by floods in a storm after just two years.
+The second and third, of stone, collapsed during construction because of their weight.
 The final design, in 1756 was also stone, but much lighter because it had 6 large holes in it… 3 on each side, of diameter 9, 6 and 3 feet.
 Edwards was paid 50 pounds to maintain it for seven years.

 He also built bridges in Aberafan, Betws, Pontardawe and Usk.
 In 1857, a three-arch bridge was built alongside to make it easier for traffic to cross the river (the old bridge was a bit too steep).